telerik/ajax-docs/api/client/Telerik.Web.UI.RadToolTipManager.md

 ### createToolTip

-Creates a tooltip for a particular element
+Creates a tooltip for a particular HTML element

 #### Parameters